(Pocket-lint) - Sky Glass is a device and service from Sky that launched on 18 October 2021.

 Sky Glass is a TV that has Sky's services built into it.
 Sky calls it "the smarter TV" and with it, you can stream every channel, show and app over Wi-Fi.

 There's no need for a satellite dish, no need for a separate box, and no need for a separate TV either.
-Instead, Sky Glass is designed as the entire package, merging your various viewing sources like live TV, Netflix, and other streaming platforms into one seamless interface.
+Instead, Sky Glass is designed as the entire package, merging your various viewing sources like live TV, Netflix, Disney+ and other streaming platforms into one seamless interface.

 The TV is carbon neutral and it features squared edges and an aluminium build, with a colour-matched stand.
 It also features a Vesa wall mount integrated into the TV design.
 There are five colour options available: Anthracite Black, Ocean Blue, Racing Green, Dusky pink, Ceramic White.
 All come with a colour coordinated remote.